ufosc/ufosc.github.io/Intro to Web Development/Tutorial.md

 1. Download node.js

     - **Node.js** is a runtime environment for developing web applications.

+    - Can be found here https://nodejs.org/en/ or via system package manager

     - Also contains npm, a package manager for (mostly) javascript modules